WalidHadri-Iron/DSA/Algo_Review/DataStructures.md

 | Elements are stored consecutively in arrays | They are stored randomly in Linked lists |
 | The requirement of memory is less due to actual data being stored within the index in the array | There is a need for more memory in Linked Lists due to storage of additional next and previous referencing elements|
 | In addition memory utilization is inefficient in the array | Memory utilization is efficient in the linked list |

+ # Stack

+ A stack is a basic data structure that can be logically thought of as a linear structure represented by a real physical stack or pile, a structure where insertion and deletion of items takes place at one end called top of the stack.
+The basic concept can be illustrated by thinking of your data set as a stack of plates or books where you can only take the top item off the stack in order to remove things from it.
+This structure is used all throughout programming.